germangar/whook/README.md

 # whook

-WHOOK is a web hook for handling Tradingview Alerts to Kucoin and Bitget.
-Other exchanges may be added in the future.
+WHOOK is a web hook for handling Tradingview Alerts to crypto exchanges in perpetual USDT futures.

 Whook prioritizes realiability over speed.
 If you're looking for high frequency trading, this is not for you.
-It will do everything it can to fullfill orders, including reducing the quantity or the order when the balance is not enough.
+It will do everything it can to fullfill orders, including reducing the quantity or the order when the balance is not enough and dividing the order in two when reversing positions when not enough balance for doing it at once.

 ##### Disclaimer: This project is for my personal use.
 I'm not taking feature requests.